-Of the many other markets in the city, a visit to La Merced for its Caldo de pollo (chicken soup with rice in a pot), the small organic market El Pochote for the atoles, empanadas (unlike Chilean and Argentinian ones, these are more like quesadillas with meat/veggie fillings in a tortilla folded in half) and memelas (thick toasted corn/cakes topped with refried beans and famous Oaxacan string cheese/queso) and the mammoth Central de Abastos market for every object available under the sun, is a must.
+There are several food markets in and around Zona Centro that will entice you with their varied take on Oaxacan cuisine.
+A visit to La Merced for its Caldo de pollo (chicken soup with rice in a pot), the small organic market El Pochote for atoles, empanadas (unlike Chilean and Argentinian ones, these are more like quesadillas with meat/veggie fillings in a tortilla folded in half) and memelas (thick toasted corn/cakes topped with refried beans and famous Oaxacan string cheese/queso) and the mammoth Central de Abastos market for every object available under the sun, is a must.
 The bustling La Merced has the famous La Florecita where you can get a good, cheap breakfast while the quiet El Pochote has a hand full of stalls selling several food items, juices and coffee.
 The central market is a different beast altogether and is located about 0.6 miles west to Zocalo.
-You will be greeted with rows and rows of mole, spices, all kinds of different Mexican chillies, huge white balls of the famous Oaxacan string cheese delicious enough to convert your vegan friend and chocolate selling stalls as well as stacked piles of yellow chicken feet (chicken in Mexico are fed on a diet of corn which gives them this intense yellow color).
-It was evident that chicken feet were really popular with the shoppers who seemed to buy a few along with a plastic bag of their favorite mole.
+You will be greeted with rows and rows of mole, spices, all kinds of different Mexican chillies, huge white balls of the famous Oaxacan string cheese and chocolate selling stalls which are staple ingredients for cooking Oaxacan food specialities.
+We also found stacked piles of yellow chicken feet (chicken in Mexico are fed on a diet of corn which gives them this intense yellow color) which were really popular with the shoppers who seemed to buy a few along with a plastic bag of their favorite mole.
 An entire section of the market was dedicated to breads (pan) which came in almost all sizes and shapes, but the round ones, used for dunking in your chocolate drinks were the most abundant.
 It took us some time to figure out where the food stalls were but we finally gravitated to an old, frail woman selling tamales off her cart and got a suspicious looking pumpkin seed filled drink from a man (its amazing the things that my stomach endured on this trip).
 This followed by a small cookie was the last thing we sampled before bidding the market adieu.
-Food guide tip: if you want to eat well and eat like a local, simply stop by one of these markets.
+Food guide tip: if you want to savor some real Oaxacan cuisine and eat like a local, simply stop by one of these markets.
 You can spend an entire week at Mercado 20 de Noviembre and still not have your fill of tacos, empanadas, caldo de pollo and tlayudas.
-The sheer variety, the amazing home cooked taste minus all touristy gimmicks and the palpable energy of the hustle and bustle is a feast for all senses.
+The sheer variety of Oaxacan food specialities, the amazing home cooked taste minus all touristy gimmicks and the palpable energy of the hustle and bustle is a feast for all senses.

 Fine dining in Oaxaca city is in no way a stuffy experience unlike in other major food destinations of the world.
 You can enter relatively casually dressed for a good meal in a beautiful ambiance and because we had visited offseason, the restaurants were either nearly empty for lunch or had seats for dinner.
-Oaxaca restaurants are trying to showcase their native cuisine in innovative and extremely creative ways, the result being some extremely memorable meals that we got to savor on our trip.
-Origen, in a beautiful hacienda style villa, blew our mind with its food while Catedral awed us with its Oaxacan flavors.
+Oaxaca restaurants are trying to showcase their native Oaxacan cuisine in innovative and extremely creative ways, the result being some extremely memorable meals that we got to savor on our trip.
+Origen, in a beautiful hacienda style villa, blew our mind with its food while Catedral awed us with its take on Oaxacan food specialities.
 Casa Oaxaca restaurante, the most well talked dining institution in Oaxaca city was a little bit of a damp squib (I am not too fond of highly meaty dishes with a lot of mole dunked on it and my lamb chops were kind of like that) but we got a table on their terrace with an excellent view of the Santo Domingo at night.
-However, if I were to recommend only meal in Oaxaca city to all you food lovers out there, it will have to be at my favorite restaurant Pitiona, the star of this Oaxaca food guide.
+However, if I were to recommend only meal in Oaxaca city to all you food lovers out there, it will have to be at my favorite restaurant Pitiona, the star of this Oaxaca food guide, where the Oaxacan cuisine just blew my mind!
 Go for the chef’s tasting menu (they accommodate vegetarians) and simply get lost in the heavenly delights showcasing elements of Oaxacan ingredients and techniques across the land by the extremely talented chef, Chef Jose Manuel Baños Rodriguez.
 This is sophisticated Oaxacan cooking taken to a different level of creativity.
 The dishes are light and portions size is small, due to which a 6 course meal feels good and not heavy on the stomach.
 Being a dinner venue, I did not want to innundate you with dark photos of food, but rest assured this will be one of your most memorable meals ever.